teraflop a year ago

 They don't call it EasyWare

-• 15155 10 months ago
+• 15155 a year ago

 Try SpinalHDL or Chisel and never look back.

-• KallDrexx 10 months ago
+• KallDrexx a year ago

 I was worrying about debuggability if I started with a higher level Verilog transpiler and didn't have a good foundation of Verilog experience.